Preventing "Cultural Catastrophe" in the Pandemic | A Cultural Rights Approach

 In this virtual event, the Special Rapporteur will be joined by Cuban performance artist Tania Bruguera, English actor, writer, and theatre director Simon Callow, Zimbabwean cultural expert and producer Daves Guzha, co-founding Artistic Director of Belarus Free Theatre (BFT) Natalia Kaliada, and Executive Director of IFACCA Magdalena Moreno to consider these issues and address relevant recommendations for how to both better defend culture and cultural rights from the detrimental effects of the health crisis as well as levy culture to sustainability rebuild during and in the wake of the pandemic.
 Humanists International's Director of Advocacy Elizabeth O’Casey and Artists at Risk Connection's Director, Julie Trébault, will chair this event.

-This public program is organized by ARC and Humanists International and Freemuse.
+This public program is organized by ARC, Humanists International, and Freemuse.

 About the Speakers